Sampath2417k/Sampath2417k/README.md

 * 📱 I've flashed more custom ROMs than I've built web projects
 * 🔧 I enjoy fixing software problems just to understand why they happened
-* 🐧 Linux is my preferred environment for learning and experimentation
 * 📖 I can spend hours reading about processors, operating systems, and device internals

 ---